 Option 2 – Pay $9,902

 This is what you’d need to stump up in interest if you took out a 5-year personal loan of $25,000.
-While much cheaper than refinancing, this option will still set you back a hefty ten grand.
+While much cheaper than refinancing, this option will still set you back nearly ten grand.
 Not to mention multiple charges from the lender, including establishment fees and monthly account-keeping fees.

 Option 3 – Pay $2,250

 The final option is your cost over 1.5 years if you access $25,000 of your rental income upfront using Futurerent.
 We only charge a single fee, so there’s nothing else you need to account for.
-Nada.
 You’ll also continue to receive ongoing rental income.

 On the surface, topping up your mortgage sounds like a set-and-forget approach, but that’s exactly what the banks want you to think.
 In that example, you’d be more than $13,000 worse off if you refinanced!
 You can also enjoy faster funding times and better flexibility than personal loans at about a fraction of the price.

 So whether you’re looking to use the funds to invest in your business, buy another property or do a renovation, it’s important to crunch the numbers before making any financial decisions.

 💡 Disclaimer: Please note that the information on this page is general information only and should not be taken as constituting professional or financial advice.
 Futurerent is not a financial adviser.
 You should consider seeking independent legal, financial, taxation or other advice to check how the information on this page relates to your unique circumstances.
 Futurerent is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.

 Buying your next property in a rising market